AntoineThebaud/swlcalc/README.md

 swlcalc is a fan-made gear planner for Secret World Legends (SWL), a MMORPG by Funcom.
 It can be used to plan your gear progression, to visualize the stats you will reach with a given gear and also to share and show others what gear you use to tackle encounters in PvE or PvP.

 **swlcalc features :**
-* All the gear slots (weapons and talismans) and their bound item/glyph/signet are customizable.
+* All the gear slots and their bound talisman/weapon, glyph & signet are customizable.
 * A global recap shows the total value given by the gear for each primary and secondary stat.
 * Item Power is calculated and displayed for each slot and the entire gear as well.
 * Any gear simulation done with swlcalc can be shared with others.